How to disable author archives in WordPress

 Note that you need to install the Slim SEO plugin for the code to work.

-Redirect author pages to the homepage
+Redirect WordPress author pages to the homepage

 If you want to disable author pages completely, and redirect the author pages to the home page, use the following code: